Darkover series: Origins of the Chieri

-Bradley says that "Yeats’ Irish Fairy and Folk Tales [sic, perhaps Fairy and Folk Tales of the Irish Peasantry] and books by James Stephens" probably suggested to her a race of non-humans like the "Irish faery folk of Gaelic legend".
+Bradley said that "Yeats' Irish Fairy and Folk Tales [sic, perhaps Fairy and Folk Tales of the Irish Peasantry] and books by James Stephens" probably suggested to her a race of non-humans like the "Irish faery folk of Gaelic legend".
 After she read Tolkien, the chieri became more like Tolkien's elves, but Bradley conceived of them as ambiguously sexed.
-She says this idea may have derived from Theodore Sturgeon, who wrote stories about legendary people who "could appear as men to a woman, or as women to a man".
-Another influence was Maeterlink’s Pelleas and Melisande: she thought of Melisande as a lost fairy who could not find her way home.
+She said this idea may have derived from Theodore Sturgeon, who wrote stories about legendary people who "could appear as men to a woman, or as women to a man".
+Another influence was Maeterlink's Pelleas and Melisande: she thought of Melisande as a lost fairy who could not find her way home.

 After she wrote Star of Danger, Bradley began a science fiction novel about colonists who encountered these faery people, the chieri, one of which she had included in Star of Danger.
-This novel chronicled "the attempts of this lost and alien race to interbreed with humans."
-She says it was not dissimilar to a novel by Vercors.
-She also says it was garbage and threw it all into the wastebasket before it had a good working title.
+This novel chronicled "the attempts of this lost and alien race to interbreed with humans".
+She said it was not dissimilar to a novel by Vercors.
+She also said it was a garbage and threw it all into the wastebasket before it had a good working title.

 Bradley then realized that the chieri were a unisex race, sometimes male and sometimes female.
 She decided that the issue of sexuality was too difficult to handle in the current milieu of science fiction.
-She says, "I had no desire to write the kind of story which would have to be published as pornography".
+She said, "I had no desire to write the kind of story which would have to be published as pornography".
 In "1970 or so" she went to a science fiction convention (Boskone) and discussed writing with Anne McCaffrey.